Header Banner

 • Rain: Use the thumbs-down gesture with both hands.

-• Balloons: Close your fist and point your index and middle finger up, spread apart, to make a peace sign.
+• Balloons: Close your fist, point your index and middle fingers up, and spread them apart to make a peace sign (also called a victory sign).

-• Confetti: Use the balloons gesture (peace sign) with both hands.
+• Confetti: Use the hand gesture for balloons above (peace sign or victory sign) but with both hands.

 • Laser: Close your fist and point your index and little finger up to make a sign of the horns.